 Judgments and Estimates.
-Accounts receivables and PPE comprise 18 and 31 per cent, respectively of the overall assets of the Centre as indicated in the 2017 Financial Statements.
-Estimates and judgments for their recognition and de-recognition are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-There is a risk that changes in accounting estimates may not be considered necessary if there are changes in the circumstances on which the estimate was based or as a result of new information or experience.
+Accounts receivables and PPE comprise 34 and 19 per cent, respectively of the overall assets of the Centre as indicated in the 2018 Financial Statements.
+Estimates and judgments for their recognition and de-recognition to include AR contra-asset accounts, are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+The risk that the effects and possibility of estimation uncertainty was not assessed and mitigated.